mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 ## Preparing our data for ML

-For our model to generalize, we split the data: 70% for training, 30% for testing.
+For our model to generalise, we split the data: 70% for training, 30% for testing.
 Our random split function takes a seed and probability `p`.
 It return a tuple where `(p * 100)` % of the vakues are in the first element and the rest are in the second.

 The random seed (42) ensures reproducibility which is crucial for debugging.